patrickmgarrity/hoodwink/README.md

-**What is Project Hoodwink?**

-💰 Python scripts built using AI to save the world billions! 💰

-Hoodwink gives visibility into your SaaS application adoption in minutes, providing you with a list of applications and active users to help right size your licensing while increasing your security.

-**What is the inspiration behing Project Hoodwink?**

-Recently I noticed in a SaaS account that we were paying for a lot of users that weren't even using the service.

-Over the past decade organizations have scaled to meet demand while adopting newer SaaS based technologies.
-Organizations now have a large footprint of SaaS applications often surpassing 100’s of apps such as Microsoft Office 365, Zoom, Salesforce, Hubspot and Atlassian.
-These applications come with a large bill that has all too often gone unchecked with the pervasive economic growth experienced in the last decade.
-The challenge is that most SaaS subscriptions are purchased with the intent of making applications accessible to all resulting in a significant increase in unnecessary cost due to purchasing licenses that continue to go unused.

-It’s time to take back the SaaS tax resulting from unused licensing and premium upsells and reduce our costs from bloated SaaS spending.
-Welcome to Hoodwink!
+**How to Use Hoodwink?**
+This project currently provides python scripts that uses authentication logs to calculate the number of unique active users that log into your SaaS applications over the last 180-days.
+The scripts generate a list that allows you to better understand your SaaS licensing needs.

+**The Security Use Case for Hoodwink**
+We believe these assessment tools could also be used for assessing active user counts and auditing provisioned users to provide least priveledged access.
+It's connonly a best practice to remove users from a service that they do not need or use.

+**hoodwink-duo**
+Step 1: Access your Duo Security console
+Step 2: Access Reports>Authentication Log
+Step 3: Set the time range to "Last 180 days" and Export to JSON Step 4: Download and open hoodwink-duo.py
+Step 5: Modify 'insert-your-log-filename.json' to the name of the downloaded JSON file Step 6: Run hoodwink-duo.py w/ the JSON in the same folder

+Upon Success You Should See a List Print Out of Unique Users for each integration

+**hoodwink-okta**
+Coming Soon...

+**hoodwink-azure**
+Coming Soon...

+**Considerations**
+This project is based on a theory that I am in the process of validating.
+I expect the results might require modifications of the scrips I am building and I plan to re-iterate on them over time.
+Everyone is welcome to help contribute to this project.

+The Duo script is likely most valuable if you used Duo SSO for SaaS applications.

 **Discloser**
 I am not a developer...
 These scripts are created using ChatGPL and have only been tested by me at this time.
+Please feel free to double check my work and provide feedback at https://www.linkedin.com/in/patrickmgarrity/